rks101/eglinux/README.md

 127.0.0.1 - - [03/Feb/2021 23:33:36] "GET /Downloads/ HTTP/1.1" 200 -
 ^C
 Keyboard interrupt received, exiting.
 ```

-The web server started above can be opened in a web browser: http://0.0.0.0:8000/
+The web server started above can be opened in a web browser: http://0.0.0.0:8000/ (on the same system) or ip_address:8000 on other systems as well.
 This page can be opened before you close the server using Ctrl+C.

 Note:- In case you are struggling to connect to this web server to access files from another system, check your wired/wireless network or the VLAN you are on.
+It is likely that in a segmented network, users may not access the resources shared by this http web server.

 ----